manwaarkhd/aariz/Results.md

 ## Results

-This section presents the results achieved by various models presented on this dataset.
-The comparison table of the results achived by different models is listed in the table below.
+This section reports the performance of different models evaluated on the Aariz cephalometric dataset.
+The comparative results are summarized in the table below, with metrics including Mean Radial Error (MRE) and Success Detection Rates (SDR) at clinically relevant thresholds (2.0 mm to 4.0 mm).

 | Paper        | MRE ± SD (mm)    | SDR 2.0mm (%) | SDR 2.5mm (%) | SDR 3.0mm (%) | SDR 4.0mm (%) |
 |--------------|--------------:|----------:|----------:|----------:|----------:|